shahbazdullu/Automation/README.md

 ## Step1:

-You can run the LMChecker just in bin directory.Just follow the instructions mentioned below.
+You can run the LMChecker just in bin directory.
+Just follow the instructions mentioned below.

 1. Go to the bin directory run the following cmd ./lmchecker.sh --help